6th (Inniskilling) Dragoons: Formation

 In 1689 James II Stuart, the dethroned King of England, landed in Ireland with aid provided by the French in an attempt to overthrow William of Orange.
 During the Defence of Enniskillen in 1689 the Governor of the town Gustav Hamilton raised three regiments to fight on the side of William of Orange.

 An oath was taken by each man upon a bible: I, D. H., do hereby testify and declare, and upon the Holy Evangelists swear, that I will own and acknowledge Gustavus Hamilton, Esq., Chief Governor of this town of Enniskillen, and shall give due obedience to him and my superior officers in all his and their commands, and shall to the utmost of my power and ability defend him, them, and this place, with the country adjacent, together with the Protestant religion and interest, with my life and fortune, against all that shall endeavour to subvert the same.
 So help me God, and the holy contents of this book.

 One of the regiments raised was a cavalry unit of Dragoons (mounted troops), first established on 20 June 1689.
 As was the custom of that time the regiment was named Cunningham's Dragoons (or Conyngham's Dragoons) - after its commanding officer, Sir Albert Cunningham (or Conyngham) and ranked as the 6th Dragoons.
 It would later become known as the "Enniskillen Dragoons", after Hamilton's headquarters at Enniskillen Castle.
-Inniskilling was the original name of the town - anglicised from Irish meaning 'Island of Kathleen'.
+Inniskilling was the first English name of the town - anglicised from Irish meaning 'Island of Kathleen'.
 Since then the name has changed around 20 times before finally settling on its present spelling of Enniskillen.